OpenMS/OpenMS-docs/docs/additional-resources/external-code-using-openms.md

 well, and manually copy the new executable to the `TOPP/UTILS` binary directory (e.g. on Windows this could be `c:/program files/OpenMS/bin`, on Linux it could be `/bin`.

-If you do NOT use the installer, copy all required files manually, plus a few extra steps, see below.
+If you do not use the installer, copy all required files manually, plus a few extra steps, see below.
 What needs to be done is a little platform dependent, thus very cumbersome to explain.
 Look at the cmake installer scripts, to see whats required (for Mac and Linux see `OpenMS/cmake/package*.cmake`).